 Where We Are Based

 IMERSS is based on Galiano Island, in the southern Gulf Islands of British Columbia, yet has a broad bioregional focus.
-Our existing lab facilities support work in both marine and terrestrial ecology, enabling a broad range of research.
+Our existing lab facilities support work in both marine and terrestrial ecosystems, enabling a broad range of research.

 - To support open community participation in science, scholarship and art, promoting understanding, appreciation, and respect for the Salish Sea bioregion